Mirkovci, Croatia: Geography

 Mirkovci are bordering village between regions of Slavonia and Syrmia.
 Its elevation is 95 meters above the sea level.
 The village lies in a flatland north to the Bosut river.
 The village is connected with the rest of the country by the D46 state road connecting it with the town of Vinkovci and continuing into Serbia as the State Road 120 to the nearest town of Šid.

 Education

 Elementary School "Nikola Tesla"

 Elementary School in Mirkovci was established in 1759 making it one of the oldest elementary schools in the region.
 In 1877 it moved to its current location with expansions and renovations taking place in 1900, 1959, 1969, 1992 and 2006.
 In 2006 the school took the name of Nikola Tesla marking 150th anniversary of scientist's birth.

 In period between 1967 and 1997 school was known under the name Elementary School Simo Lončar.
 After the end of reintegration process relevant Croatian authorities decided to register school under the name Elementary School Mirkovci which it kept until 2006.

 Education is conducted in two groups, either in Croatian or Serbian language.
 In school year 2009–10 233 pupils attended the school.

+Notable people

+Notable people who were born or lived in Mirkovci include: